Table of Contents

 Question Marks and Quotation Marks

-Here, the sentence as a whole is a question, but the quoted words are not, so the question mark comes after the quotation marks.
+If the entire sentence is a question, but the quoted words are not a question, the question mark goes outside the quotation marks. | Did you hear him say, I will be there soon? |

 Question Marks and Parentheses